ndeutschmann/tf-toolbox/README.md

 # tf-toolbox

-My library of ML tools developped as I learn it.
+My library of tensorflow tools

+## Normalizing flows

+The normalizing_flow module implements normalizing flows with piecewise linear layers.
+[Here](https://ndeutschmann.github.io/tf-toolbox/nf_note.html) is a description of how they work and application examples.

 ## Autoencoders